derekmcloughlin/elixir_chat/README.md

 This tutorial is split into different parts to make it easier to follow along, rather than using git tags or branches.

-* Part 1 - The Original Comet Chat Server
+* Part 1 - The Original Chat Server Backend
+* Part 2 - Adding the Web Client
-* Part 2 - Adding Multiple Rooms
+* Part 3 - Adding Multiple Rooms
-* Part 3 - Using Web Sockets
+* Part 4 - Using Web Sockets